 More detailed information about gestational diabetes is available by subscription.
-(See "Screening and diagnosis of diabetes mellitus during pregnancy".)
+(See "Screening for and diagnosis of diabetes mellitus during pregnancy".)

 GESTATIONAL DIABETES TESTING

 We recommend that all pregnant women be screened for gestational diabetes.
 Identifying and treating gestational diabetes can reduce the risk of pregnancy complications.
-(See "Screening and diagnosis of diabetes mellitus during pregnancy".)
+(See "Screening for and diagnosis of diabetes mellitus during pregnancy".)

 Complications of gestational diabetes can include: